 The eyes that appear to be staring intently at nothing in particular, the quiet strength found in the bending but not breaking tremor of their voice, these are the marked traits of the Humpback Whale.
-From the outside, these reserved individuals might be hard to distinguish from their Panda siblings, but upon speaking with a Humpback Whale, especially on a topic that matters to them, you will find that the illusion quickly dissipates, and that timid, distant space cadet you initially thought was a dwarf star, has now exploded into a full on supernova.
+From the outside, these reserved individuals are hard to distinguish from their Panda siblings—they’re even hard to distinguish sometimes from their distant cousin, the Hunter Butterfly.
+But upon speaking with a Humpback Whale, especially on a topic that matters to them, you’ll find that the illusion quickly dissipates, and that timid, distant space cadet you initially thought was a dwarf star has now exploded into a full-on supernova.

 The Old Soul